CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 1. On the **Review and finish** page, select **Create**.

 ### Task 3: Create intents, utterances, and entities

+In this task, you will learn how to create intents, utterances, and entities in your **Conversational Language Understanding (CLU)** app to train it to recognize user inputs and respond appropriately.

 An *intent* is an action you want to perform - for example, you might want to switch on a light, or turn off a fan.
 In this case, you'll define two intents: one to switch on a device, and another to switch off a device.
 For each intent, you'll specify sample *utterances* that indicate the kind of language used to indicate the intent.